NumEconCopenhagen/projects-2023-de-slemme-programmeringsrotter/dataproject/README.md

 2. Install `dstapi` with `%pip install git+https://github.com/alemartinello/dstapi` in notebook
 3. Install `pandas-datareader` with `%pip install pandas-datareader` in notebook

-The above dstapi and pandas-datareader have lines in the start of the notebook `dataproject.ipynb` that can be uncommented to install.
+The above dstapi and pandas-datareader have lines in the start of the notebook `dataproject.ipynb` that are used to install.
 Geopandas is recommended to install with conda so dependencies also are installed.
 For more information on downloading geopandas see https://geopandas.org/en/stable/.
+Geopandas also has a pip-install in the notebook.